 7:30 a.m - 40th annual Independence Day Run - 2-mile and 10k races along the edge of Lake Charlevoix - Registration form

 8:30 a.m.
-Parade registration & lineup at Water Works building on Division Street.
+Parade registration & lineup at the corner of Park and Franklin Streets (NEW LOCATION!).
 Parade entry form (free).

 9 a.m.-7 p.m.
 Bouncers & More Inflatable Alley - For all ages and sizes

 9 a.m.-12 p.m.
 Eagles Auxiliary selling hot dogs, bratwurst and 4th of July trinkets at the Eagles Hall, 106 River St.